Student Support & College Services

 Transport and Travel

-If you are aged 21 or under then you can access free bus travel through the National Entitlement Card (NEC) or the Young Scot National Entitlement Card (Young Scot NEC).
-Dumfries and Galloway College will NOT be reimbursing travel expenses if you are aged 21 or under.
+21 or under?
+Get free bus travel with the National Entitlement Card (NEC) or Young Scot National Entitlement Card (Young Scot NEC).
 Further details on free bus travel and how to apply can be found on the young.scot website